asakeur-esi/Linux-Quick-Reference-for-Students/README.md

 ## 🌐 Live Demo

-Visit the live website: [Linux Commands Reference]([https://asakeur-esi.github.io/Linux-Commands-Reference/](https://asakeur-esi.github.io/Linux-Quick-Reference-for-Students/))
+Visit the live website: [Linux Commands Reference](https://asakeur-esi.github.io/Linux-Quick-Reference-for-Students/)

-*(Replace `asakeur-esi` with your actual GitHub username)*

 ## 📖 How to Use